pieaerts/pieaerts/terms/index.md

 The banking details will be mentioned on the invoice you will receive after making the booking.

-**For the October 2022 expedition**

-As soon as the deposit payment has been received, your seat is reserved.
+**For the October 2022 expedition:** As soon as the deposit payment has been received, your seat is reserved.
 This deposit payment is non-refundable unless we are able to replace your seat on the expedition by someone else.
 In that case you will get a full refund.
 You will receive the final invoice 120 days in advance and full payment is due 90 days prior to departure date of your trip.

-**For the January 2023 expedition**
+**For the January 2023 expedition:** Slightly different cancellation conditions apply, please send an email to info@pieaerts.com for more information.

-As soon as the deposit payment of 25% has been received, your seat is reserved.
-If you cancel the agreement, we will charge you the following cancellation fee:

-Up to 8 weeks before departure: the 25% deposit, or the amount according to the deviating deposit

-From 8 weeks before departure to 4 weeks before departure: 50% of the travel sum

-From 4 weeks to 2 weeks before departure: 75% of the travel sum

-From 2 weeks before departure: 100%.
-No refund possible

 Trips are quoted in Euros or USD, depending on the currency our costs are in.
 All tour fees are inclusive of taxes.
 Payment to us can be made in Euros or USD (based on the exchange rate of the day the invoice was made).